 - chocolate flakes

-- Combine flour, milk, salt, sugar, butter & egg in a blender and blend until smooth.
+- Combine the flour, milk, salt, sugar, baking powder, butter & egg in a blender and blend until smooth.
 You can also whisk the mixture manually in a bowl.

 - Divide the pancake mixture in two equal parts.
 Put them in separate bowls.